Site

 are complex, but in general if the breeder has 4 or less intact females

 and the litter was born there no license usually required.
-If you
+If

-want to wade through them see APHIS USDA
+want to wade through them see APHIS

 Rules)

-If obtaining the dog/puppy from
+the dog/puppy from

 OUTSIDE the U.S. make sure you know BOTH the laws of your state